| | |

 Image: a farm with a 3-4 buildings at the bottom of the photo, a green hill rising behind it, and behind that, a much steeper rockier mountain, with snow on it still.

-Subscribe to my newsletter to get a much shorter version of this 3-week Iceland itinerary: a downloadable, printable, pdf version, pared down to just the most necessary information.
+Subscribe to my newsletter to get a much shorter version of this 3-week Iceland itinerary: a downloadable, printable, pdf version, pared down to just the most necessary information, last updated in December 2025.
 Don’t worry; I’ll never share your email with anyone!

-Use the form below:
+I’ve also added some of the accommodations we stayed in, but only the ones that turned out to be in good locations.
+Every accommodation was clean and at least adequate to our needs or better.
 Please note, however, that in most places there are plenty of options of places to stay.
-You can use the map below to book your accommodations.
-Just zoom to where you want to stay.
+Either use the more specific location maps, or you can use the map below to book your accommodations.
+It doesn’t show anything until you zoom into the area where you want to stay.

 If you’d rather see the whole 3-week Iceland itinerary at once, just look at the table of contents below.
 You can click on any part of the itinerary to jump to that part.